 Then wet a teaspoonful of cornstarch with a very little cold water, and add also a teaspoonful of butter and when the boiling mixture has thickened remove from the fire and let it cool.

 Beat up the whites of the eggs to a very stiff froth, add half of the froth to the lemon mixture and reserve the other half for the top of the pie.
-Now bake the lemon cream in the baked pie crust.
+Now bake the lemon cream in the baked pie crust (at 350°F until slightly jiggly in the center).

-When the pie is baked take from the oven just long enough to spread the meringue over the top, and set back for two or three minutes, leaving the oven door open just the least bit, so as not to have it brown too quickly.
+When the pie is baked, take it from the oven just long enough to spread the meringue over the top, and set back for two or three minutes, leaving the oven door open just the least bit, so as not to have it brown too quickly.

 The White House Cook Book (1913)